matheuspl92/odin-calculator/README.md

 # DONE.
 EXTRA CREDIT: Make it look nice!
 This is a great project to practice your CSS skills.
 At least make the operations a different color from the keypad buttons.

+# DONE.
 EXTRA CREDIT: Add a “backspace” button, so the user can undo if they click the wrong number.

 EXTRA CREDIT: Add keyboard support!